MySQL for Executives Part 5: The Hidden Dangers of Neglect

 - Indexes no longer fit in memory

-- Backups take too long
+- Backups take too long to complete

-- Requires sharding or partitioning
+- Sharding or partitioning becomes required

 The Replication Lag Cliff:

-- Read replicas fall behind write master
+- Read replicas fall behind the write master

 - Users see stale data